orq-ai/orq-node/orquesta-sdk/README.md

 <div id="logging"/>

-Wether you use the `get_config` or `invoke`, you can log the model generations to the deployment.
-Here are some examples on how to do this:
+Whether you use the `get_config` or `invoke`, you can log the model generations to the deployment.
+Here are some examples of how to do this:

 #### Logging the completion choices the model generated for the input prompt